Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Appendix

 In addition define the random variable $J=\perm(i)$.
 This is obviously uniformly distributed over $\{1,\ldots,n\}$.
 More importantly, conditionally on $S^{(\perm)}$, $J$ is uniformly distributed over the set $S^{(\perm)}$.
 In other words, for arbitrary $k\in\{1,\ldots,n\}$

 Therefore

 where the two last steps follow from the distribution of $S^{(\perm)}$ and $\perm(i)$.
-The proof of the lemma statement for $i\notin S$ is entirely analogous.
-Finally, the last result in the lemma follows trivially from the other two statements. \end{proof}

-\begin{proof}[Sketch proof of Corollary~\ref{coro:estimation_FDR}]: The result in the corollary follows in the same manner as the result in Theorem~\ref{thm:estimation}, but noticing that for symmetric estimation procedures the requirements on the estimator $\hat S_i$ for each $i\in\{1,\ldots,n\}$ are much less stringent.
+The case $i\notin S$ is entirely analogous.
+Using these two results we obtain the first two statements of the lemma for the class $\C'=\C_{s-1}\cup\C_{s}\cup\C_{s+1}$.
+Finally, the last result in the lemma follows trivially from the other two statements. \end{pf*} \begin{pf*}{Sketch proof of Corollary~\ref{coro:estimation_FDR}} The result in the corollary follows in the same manner as the result in Theorem~\ref{thm:estimation}, but noticing that for symmetric estimation procedures the requirements on the estimator $\hat S_i$ for each $i\in\{1,\ldots,n\}$ are much less stringent.
 In particular let $S\in\C'$ be arbitrary and assume that

 where $\epsilon>0$, which implies that both FDR and NDR are less than $\epsilon$.
-Now consider symmetric procedures and let $\alpha=P(\hat S_i\neq 0)$ for $i\notin S$ and $\beta=P(\hat S_i\neq 1)$ for $i\in S$.
+Now consider symmetric procedures and let $\alpha=\P _S(\hat S_i\neq0)$ for $i\notin S$ and $\beta=\P_S(\hat S_i\neq1)$ for $i\in S$.
 Clearly, the constraint in NDR implies that

 The constraint on FDR is a bit more difficult to analyze, due to the random denominator its definition.
 However, a very sloppy bound suffices, namely